How to retain staff (UK)

-Trying to retain talented and dedicated staff can be difficult at the best of times.
+Many UK managers are wondering how to retain staff?
+Trying to retain talented and dedicated employees can be difficult at the best of times.
 This task is made even more difficult against a backdrop of falling unemployment and eye-catching recruitment inducements.

 Retaining good staff isn’t easy

 For more than a year, the number of people unemployed in the UK has been steadily falling.
 Several factors have contributed to the labour shortage.
-Two of the main ones; BREXIT and COVID have taken a heavy toll on the hospitality, agriculture and haulage industries.
-The latter has attracted much media coverage.
-Headlines have focused on the acute shortage of HGV drivers with John Lewis, M&S and Tesco being just a few of the household names to offer signing on bonuses to qualified drivers.
+Two of the main ones; BREXIT and COVID have taken a particularly heavy toll on the hospitality, agriculture and haulage industries.
+More recently, the travel and tourism sector has been in the spotlight as airlines and airports struggle to recruit.
+Cancelled holidays and airport queues are commonplace.

 - Say, ‘Thank you’

 First, you don’t necessarily need to throw money at the problem.
 One of the major gripes of staff is a perceived lack of recognition.
 A simple ‘thank you’ from a line manager for a job well done can make a huge difference and stop an employee from feeling undervalued.
 It’s vital.
 The importance of recognition was recently borne out in the results of a study in America by the OC Tanner Institute.
 They found that almost 80% of people who leave their jobs voluntarily cite a lack of appreciation as an important factor.